 Appeals are extremely complicated and have many strict legal requirements.
 A thorough knowledge of constitutional law and criminal procedure is needed to have any shot at a successful appeal.
 After a conviction, it is an uphill battle to get a decision overturned.

-The Louisville criminal defense lawyers at Suhre & Associates have helped many clients through the appeals process.
+The Louisville criminal defense lawyers at Suhre & Associates DUI and Criminal Defense Lawyers have helped many clients through the appeals process.
 Our team of aggressive, experienced attorneys understands the nuances of appellate practice, and we want to help you fight your conviction or sentence on appeal if you need help.

 Visit our Law Office in Louisville, Kentucky